geoffrey4444/geoffrey-lovelace.com/index.md

 <a name="About">
 ## About me

 I am a professor in the [Department of Physics](http://physics.fullerton.edu/) at [California State University, Fullerton](http://www.fullerton.edu).
 My current research interests focus on using numerical relativity to model sources of gravitational waves, such as merging black holes.
-I join professors Jocelyn Read, Josh Smith, and Al Agnew in Cal State Fullerton's [Nicholas and Lee Begovich Center for Gravitatinal-Wave Physics and Astronomy (GWPAC)](http://physics.fullerton.edu/gwpac/), and I also am a member of the [Simulating eXtreme Spacetimes (SXS) collaboration](http://www.black-holes.org/) and the [LIGO Scientific Collaboration](http://ligo.org/).
+I join professors Jocelyn Read, Josh Smith, and Al Agnew in Cal State Fullerton's [Nicholas and Lee Begovich Center for Gravitational-Wave Physics and Astronomy (GWPAC)](http://physics.fullerton.edu/gwpac/), and I also am a member of the [Simulating eXtreme Spacetimes (SXS) collaboration](http://www.black-holes.org/) and the [LIGO Scientific Collaboration](http://ligo.org/).

 [GWPAC](http://news.fullerton.edu/gravitational-waves/) and the SXS collaboration are contributing to [LIGO's discovery of gravitational waves](https://www.ligo.caltech.edu/news/ligo20160211).

 <a name="Research">
 ## Research

 At Cal State Fullerton, my research goals focus on modeling sources of gravitational waves using numerical relativity.
 Gravitational waves—ripples of spacetime curvature—are opening a new window on the universe.
 The Advanced Laser Interferometer Gravitational-wave Observatory (Advanced LIGO) has observed the [first gravitational waves](http://arxiv.org/abs/arXiv:1602.03837) passing through Earth, which came from merging black holes.
 My students and I use [supercomputers](http://physics.fullerton.edu/gwpac/news/highlights/172-orca-upgrade) to simulate colliding black holes using the [Spectral Einstein Code (SpEC)](http://black-holes.org/SpEC.html), and we are particularly interested in modeling  [merging black holes that spin nearly as fast as possible](http://arxiv.org/abs/arXiv:1412.1803) and in [responding to LIGO observations](http://arxiv.org/abs/arXiv:1607.05377).
-I recently have begun using supercomputers to [model thermal noise](https://arxiv.org/abs/1707.07774) in LIGO mirrors, with the goal of helping to improve the sensitivity of next-generation detectors, and exploring [how well gravitatioanl-wave detectors can measure rapid black-hole spins](https://arxiv.org/abs/1804.03704).
+I recently have begun using supercomputers to [model thermal noise](https://arxiv.org/abs/1707.07774) in LIGO mirrors, with the goal of helping to improve the sensitivity of next-generation detectors, and exploring [how well gravitational-wave detectors can measure rapid black-hole spins](https://arxiv.org/abs/1804.03704).

 I am contributing to the development of [SpECTRE](http://github.com/sxs-collaboration/spectre), the SXS Collaboration's next-generation numerical-relativity code.
-Jocelyn Read, Josh Smith, and I area also contributing to charting a course for the next generation of gravitational-wave science in the United Sates, looking at concepts like [Cosmic Explorer](cosmicexplorer.org).
+Jocelyn Read, Josh Smith, and I am also contributing [Cosmic Explorer](cosmicexplorer.org), a concept for the next gravitational-wave observatory in the United States.

 Starting in 2018, I am leading an annual one-week summer [workshop](Workshop/2021) that introduces students from local